leonitousconforti/the-moby-effect/docs/modules/demux/Raw.ts.md

 there is no way to differentiate between stdout and stderr so they are combined on the same sink.

-To demux multiple raw sockets, you should use {@link demuxRawSockets}
+To demux multiple raw sockets, you should use
+{@link demuxUnidirectionalRawSockets}

 **Signature**